-- Disaster management is a responsibility of all levels of government including nongovernment organisations to work in partnership with each other and to provide a coordinated and seamless service to disaster-affected communities. - Command, control and coordination responsibilities should be clearly articulated within the disaster management arrangements at local, district and state levels prior to a disaster or emergency. - Disaster management arrangements must be supported by an organisational structure in order to establish the responsibilities for all phases of the comprehensive approach. - Planning should be developed as a result of identifying, analysing and evaluating all disaster risks, including identifying shortfalls in disaster management capability and treatment options to ensure risks are managed effectively. - Activation of disaster management plans is vital to ensure timely and accurate response to a disaster. - Council's resources that exist for a day-to-day purpose should function as an extension of their core business when responding to a disaster. - Individuals are to ensure that they comply with their workplace occupational health and safety guidelines and policies, and are responsible for their own safety, e.g. complying with Council's Zero Harm policy. - Efficient information management is critical for the successful management of a disaster.
+- Disaster management is a responsibility of all levels of government including non-government organisations to work in partnership with each other and to provide a coordinated and seamless service to disaster-affected communities. - Command, control and coordination responsibilities should be clearly articulated within the disaster management arrangements at local, district and state levels prior to a disaster or emergency. - Disaster management arrangements must be supported by an organisational structure in order to establish the responsibilities for all phases of the comprehensive approach. - Planning should be developed because of identifying, analysing and evaluating all disaster risks, including identifying shortfalls in disaster management capability and treatment options to ensure risks are managed effectively. - Activation of disaster management plans is vital to ensure timely and accurate response to a disaster. - Council's resources that exist for a day-to-day purpose should function as an extension of their core business when responding to a disaster. - Individuals are to ensure that they comply with their workplace occupational health and safety guidelines and policies, and are responsible for their own safety. - Efficient information management is critical for the successful management of a disaster.